rodel77/MarketPlaceDocs/source/config/database.type.rst

 database.type
 =============

-sqlite or mysql (mysql recommended)
+sqlite or mysql (MySQL recommended and needed for webmarket feature)

 Type: String
 ~~~~~~~~~~~~